ahphoo/MyFirstThemedBlog/content/Leetcode/Binary/Sum_of_Two_Integers.md

 We xor `a` and `b` to get their sum without carries.
 We store the result in `a`.
 To find the carries, we do a bitwise `and`/`&` and leftshift by 1.
 We store this result in `b`.
 We repeat the above two steps until `b` is zero (we have no more bits to carry).
 Finally, we return `a`, which would then store the sum with carries.

+For Python, negative integers have an infinite number of ones.
+For example, if we add -1 and 1, we would carry 1 an infinite number of times.
+So we must limit the number of carries by checking if `a` exceeds the maximum positive value of a 32-bit integer.
+If `a` exceeds 2^31 - 1, we have to tell Python to interpret the number as a signed integer.
+We can do this by using the tilde ~ operator.
+However in Python, the ~ operator flips all the bits.
+To get around this, we flip 32 bits of `a` using a mask, then invoke the ~ operator.

 ## Complexity Analysis

 ## Time: O(N)